 In addition, you can further restrict Admin access to only a specific site, or set of sites and their associated data.
 If you have multiple brands or business units with separate stores on the same Magento installation, you can provide Admin access to each of your business units but hide and protect their data from other Admin users.

-If an Admin user’s access is restricted to specific websites and/or stores, the websites and stores for which they are not authorized will either not be visible to them, or grayed-out as inactive.
-Only the sales and other data for permitted websites and stores is shown.
+If an Admin user’s access is restricted to specific websites or stores, the websites and stores for which they are not authorized will either not be visible to them or will be grayed-out as inactive.
+Only the sales and other data for permitted websites and stores is displayed for the user.